Altona Refinery: Output of the facility

 In 2016 the refinery's overall production was 80,000 barrels per day, 60% of that being petrol, 30% diesel and 10% jet fuel, which is piped directly to Melbourne Airport.
 It also produces LPG.
 The refinery could produce petrol with 1% benzene and diesel with a maximum sulfur content of 50ppm.
 To improve quality after the 2004 upgrade, sulfur content in diesel was further reduced to 10ppm.

 80 storage tanks were used to store the products produced by the refinery.
 From here, around 90% of products are transported to ExxonMobil Australia's Yarraville Terminal using a pipeline, with the distribution of the products there by road and rail.
 LPG produced by the refinery would then go to the Qenos plant, at the Altona chemical complex.
 It would also go to the Geelong LyondellBasell chemical plant.

 Closure and future plans

 In February 2021, ExxonMobil announced the Altona Refinery would close and be converted to a fuel import terminal.
 By 2022, most of the refinery processes had been closed, with some of the facilities that would be integrated into the new import facility remaining.

-The decommission of the refinery infrastructure was that will not be part of the future terminal was underway in 2022.
+The decommission of the refinery infrastructure that will not be part of the future terminal was underway in 2022.
 The site is still an active fuel distribution network, so the decommissioning had to take place in an environment that was still operating as a business, as fuel tanks and truck continued to drop off and collect fuel for distribution.
-Future decommissioning work is likely to go into the mid 2020s.
+Future decommissioning work is likely to go into the mid-2020s.
 Plans were for the fuel to be shipped into the deep water port at Point Gellibrand, and then moved to Yarraville.